AI Credit Scoring: The Future of Credit Risk Assessment

 Scoring represents a mathematical model based on statistical methods and calculations for a large amount of information.

 As a result, AI scoring provides more sensitive, individualized credit score assessments based on an array of additional real-time factors.
 This allows more people with income potential to access financial services.
+To gain a deeper understanding of how machine learning is revolutionizing this field, read our detailed exploration in credit scoring using machine learning.
+This article provides insights into the data-driven nature of AI credit scoring, a cornerstone of modern financial analytics.

 In most financial institutions, credit scoring models still operate on the scorecard approach, i.e., the dynamics characteristic for the time of their inception.
 A potential borrower has to possess sufficient historical data on previous borrowing behavior to be rated as "scorable."
 In cases where this type of historical information isn’t available (which is a typical situation for new customers of the banking sector), even creditworthy borrowers are denied access to credit.